robbiekruszynski/ETHGas_Docs/docs/intro.md

   <img src="/img/ETHGas_logo.png" alt="ETHGas Logo" style={{ maxWidth: '200px', height: 'auto' }} />
 </div>

 ETHGas is a decentralized platform for Ethereum gas trading and MEV (Maximal Extractable Value) opportunities.
-This documentation provides comprehensive guides for developers to integrate with the ETHGas platform.
+This documentation provides comprehensive guides for all participants in the ETHGas ecosystem.

 ## What is ETHGas?